Emeka Egbuka: Professional career

 Egbuka was selected in the first round with the 19th overall pick by the Tampa Bay Buccaneers in the 2025 NFL draft.
-In his NFL debut against the Atlanta Falcons, Egbuka had 4 receptions for 67 yard and 2 touchdown catches, one of them being the game-winning score.
+In his NFL debut against the Atlanta Falcons, Egbuka had four receptions for 67 yard and two touchdown catches, one of them being the game-winning score.

 On October 2, 2025, Egbuka was named the NFL's Offensive Rookie of the Month for September.
+The following Sunday, a clip from the NFL on Fox postgame show went viral in which Rob Gronkowski mispronounced Egbuka's name, calling him "Emeka Egbegboo."
+He finished the 2025 season with 63 receptions for 938 yards and six touchdowns as a rookie.